Bucurenci/lseg-tech-challenge/README.md

 npm install

+npm run build

 npm run preview
 ```

 ## Other information

 The project has a few differences from your initial requirements because when I began working on it, I quickly went through the details and ended up using the image from the PDF as a reference for the model.

+I would like to mention that the user can select the bot's options in two ways: by either clicking on one of the options from the last message or by typing the option's name in the chat input.

 I have used the following technologies to build this project: